Tell us where you want to ship your household appliances and we will find the best transport provider for your delivery.

-From:United Kingdom, Hersham
+From:United Kingdom, Birmingham

-From:United Kingdom, Fareham
+From:United Kingdom, Manchester

-To:United Kingdom, London
+To:United Kingdom, Chesterfield

 Household devices is a very diversified category of products, which affects what's the smartest way to shield them for shipment as well as the best way to ship them.
 We can roughly group household appliances into two subgroups, all with its own best method of shipment – minor household devices as well as big household appliances.
 In the first subgroup you’ll find every device that can easily be transported in a regular car, for example: microwaves, blenders, food processors, toasters, boiling pots as well as many more.
 These things you can effortlessly ship inside your own car – no matter if it’s on the back seat or in the trunk.
 Small household appliances are also less prone to damages during transportation than the big household devices.
 In that subsection you’ll find devices like: fridges, washers, washing machines, tumble-driers as well as many more.
 Almost every one of them can be successfully shipped inside a regular car and therefore has to be entrusted to experts.